arttuvee/LibraryManager/README.md

 If you want to rebuild the **LibraryManager** application from scratch, follow these steps:

-If you want to rebuild the **LibraryManager** application from scratch, follow these steps:

 ### 1. Clone the Repository
 First, make sure you have Git installed, then clone the repository:
 ```bash